Good morning, California. It’s Thursday, June 24.

 But that doesn’t mean the offices were empty — on several occasions, I saw staffers entering and exiting.
 And, ironically, some of the lawmakers whose doors were closed were scheduled to hold in-person fundraisers on Wednesday — including Assemblymembers Kevin Mullin, a Daly City Democrat, and Suzette Martinez Valladares, a Santa Clarita Republican.
 Tickets to Mullin’s birthday reception cost at least $1,500, and tickets to Martinez Valladares’ wine tasting cost at least $1,200, according to Capitol Morning Report.

 Of the six offices I visited that were open to the public, four belonged to Republicans — Assemblymembers Laurie Davis of Laguna Niguel and James Gallagher of Yuba City, plus state Sens.
-Patricia Bates of Laguna Niguel and Shannon Grove of Bakersfield — and two to Democrats, Assemblymembers Luz Rivas of Los Angeles and Lorena Gonzalez of San Diego.
+Pat Bates of Laguna Niguel and Shannon Grove of Bakersfield — and two to Democrats, Assemblymembers Luz Rivas of Los Angeles and Lorena Gonzalez of San Diego.
 The staff in all six offices told me they hadn’t received more than a few visitors each day.

 2. California in the legal spotlight